This chapter should be cited as follows:

 A modern resuscitaire has integrated heating, suction and equipment for positive pressure ventilation.

-Basic equipment required for immediate basic neonatal care should be present in the storage baskets of the resuscitaire.
-This should include at a minimum:
+Equipment required for immediate basic neonatal care should be present in the storage baskets of the resuscitaire.
+These should include at a minimum:

 2